BlockScope/plugins-for-blobs/README.md

 * Pulled unit definitions out of `uom-plugin` and put these into `uom-plugin-defs`.
 * Rearranged the modules of each plugin for similarity between both.
+* Added two standalone plugins, one for each phase of the `uom-plugin`.
+* Split the units of measure features of the thoralf plugin from the rest so that we have `thoralf-plugin-uom` for units and `thoralf-plugin-rows` for the rest.
+I've also split the guts of the internals into separate packages;
+  `thoralf-theory`, `thoralf-encode` and `thoralf-plugin`.

 ## Changes in Use